 Having a great view from your windows is the pride of any homeowner – it can also be a joy to wake up and see the world in all its beautiful glory – but your windows can also be a source of resentment too, especially in the winter.
 Yes, our windows are important, but they are often made of thin glass that doesn’t properly protect your home from the unbearable cold outside.
 This is the reason why making sure your windows are insulated is so important.
 By sealing your windows, you may also learn how air sealing and insulation help cut winter heating bills, which is another added bonus.
 Here are five home window insulation tips for winter.

-- Use window insulation film.
+- Use roof sealer film.
 This method is quick, easy and affordable.
 By placing a thin sheet of film on your windows, you can add a whole new protective layer to your windows.
 Plus, installing the film is as easy as placing it on and then using a hair dryer to spread it thin.
 The only downside is that it can cloud up your windows and make them look dirty, but if you place them on properly – you may not be able to notice.

 - Add an extra curtain to your windows.
 If you already have curtains on your windows, but they don’t seem to be doing much, you may want to add another layer of curtains.
 When it comes down to it, adding another layer of curtains will make sure that the cold chill doesn’t make its way inside your home.
 The only problem with an extra layer of curtains is that it can be slightly expensive and you’ll probably have to take them down in the summer.
 However, they will certainly do the trick during the cold months.

 - Add rubber stripping in window casements.
 When it comes down to it, much of the air that leaks through your windows comes through the casements, which is the area between the moveable part of the window and the window frame.
 With a layer of adhesive rubber, you can effectively create a better seal, so the cold air doesn’t make its way through.
 Not only that, but the rubber stripping will also make sure that warm air doesn’t escape.
+For those who need to find rubber materials, consider contacting a rubber manufacturer.

 - Use some kind of fabric or long pillow to block the drafts.
 When it comes down to it, the easiest and most effective way to insulate your windows is to place some kind of fabric or pillow at the foot of your windows.
 This will effectively block the cold air and the draft.
 In fact, some people call this contraption a “draft snake” and it can do a wonderful job at sealing your home and making it more energy retentive.